Permission is NOT given to copy or reproduce the pictures on this page.

 |Chocolate Based Red|

 Dapple as it is called in Dachshunds AKA: M-Locus Merle is sometimes confused with heavy ticking.
 One parent must be Dapple for the offspring to inherit it.
 Dapple can not be carried.
 The inheritance ratio varies.

 Dapple tends to be difficult to see on a red dog except when very young.
 Cryptic or Phantom merle can also cause a dog to look like they are not merle.
 Testing is always advisable if there is any question.

 You can read more about this fascinating gene

 |ee Red||Spots||do not show||but blue eyes||still may|

 |Black/Tan||This pup has very minimal tan points|

-Double dapples can be afflicted by any combination of the following: Blindness, deafness, extreme food sensitivity, intestinal deformities, reproductive system malformations, higher rate of cancer, just to name a few of the possible health issues.
+Double dapples can be afflicted by any combination of the following: Blindness, deafness, extreme food sensitivity, intestinal deformities, reproductive system malformations, and higher rate of cancer, just to name a few of the possible health issues.
 Buyer beware: Not all are visible or apparent as pups.

-Offspring of a double dapple (bred to a non dapple mate) will be 100% single dapples and do not inherit the illnesses caused by the double dose of dapple/merle factor.
+Offspring of a double dapple (bred to a non-dapple mate) will be 100% single dapples and do not inherit the illnesses caused by the double dose of dapple/merle factor.

 |Ticking||Red Base||Black/Tan Base||Chocolate/Tan|